What We Do

-The Earle Baum Center for the Blind provides focused instruction.
-Our proven curricula is delivered by professionals and designed to help sight-impaired persons gain skills needed to live independent, successful lives.
-We offer instruction in the following areas.
+Earle Baum Center of the Blind’s core services are delivered by professionals and designed to help people with sight loss gain skills needed to live independent, successful lives.
+Our proven curricula offers focused instruction in the following areas:

-BRAILLE INSTRUCTION Provides instruction in braille reading, writing and use of braille includes labeling foods, files, clothing, games and more.
+Provides instruction in braille reading, writing, and use of braille, including labeling foods, files, clothing, games and more.
 Course content is based on individual needs.

-INDEPENDENT LIVING SKILLS Teaches adaptive skills for cooking, shopping, financial and household management, clothing color matching and more.
+Teaches adaptive skills for cooking, shopping, financial and household management, clothing color matching, and more.
 Course content is based on individual needs in group or individual settings.

 LIVING WITH VISION LOSS

-A Group instructor lead class designed to address an individual’s emotional adjustment to sight loss.
+A support instructor leads a group class designed to address an individual’s emotional adjustment to sight loss.
 Safe, friendly environment with peer interaction and support.

-ORIENTATION AND MOBILITY Develops the skills required to travel independently, safely and confidently through ones environment.
+Develops the skills required to travel independently, safely, and confidently through one’s environment.
 Specific instruction covers spatial concepts, sensory awareness, white cane skills, and the use of public transportation.